View Damage from 2016 Floods

 The owner/handler of the aggressive dog must immediately remove the dog from the park.

 If that does not occur, park users should approach the offending dog’s owner/handler and remind them of the rules.
-If the owner does not heed to the rules and immediately remove the dog, call the Clinic.
+If the owner does not heed to the rules and immediately remove the dog, call 911.

-If the Clinic is closed or if you feel uncomfortable approaching the offender, leave the park BUT PRIOR TO LEAVING obtain as much information about the dog and its owner/handler including, if possible, a license plate number.
-Leave a message at the above number with all the details and preferably your name and number then Contact Us.
+If you feel uncomfortable approaching the offender, leave the park BUT PRIOR TO LEAVING obtain as much information about the dog and its owner/handler including, if possible, a license plate number, and relay this to the 911 operator.